huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_instance.md

   -> **NOTE:** Services will be interrupted for 5 to 10 minutes when you change RDS instance flavor.

-* `db` - (Required, String, ForceNew) Specifies the database information.
+* `db` - (Required, List, ForceNew) Specifies the database information.
 Structure is documented below.
 Changing this parameter will create a new resource.

 * `vpc_id` - (Required, String, ForceNew) Specifies the VPC ID.
 Changing this parameter will create a new resource.